rstacruz/todo.txt-vim/README.markdown

+### @rstacruz's fork

+Introduces some new features:

+- URL highlighting
+- Conceal of Markdown-style URL's

 ### (Apr 2015) Important note: mappings were changed!

 As it was suggested on issue [#28](https://github.com/freitass/todo.txt-vim/issues/28) (and as recommended by vim's documentation), all mappings were changed to use `<localleader>` instead of `<leader>`.
 If you don't have `maplocalleader` set on your environment then yours is probably `\`.
 For more information on that regard, please take a look at `:h <Localleader>`.